gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 The CSV format allows an optional __header line__ appearing as the first line in the file.
 If present, it contains field names for each value in a record.
 This header line is very useful the labelling the data and **should almost always be present**.

 The CSV format is well supported, with CSV libraries available for almost every popular programming language.
+CSV is also really the only serialization format reviewed on this page which has good support in spreadsheet programs such as Excel.

 For a human-readable format, CSV is quite concise (see the [File Size section](#file-size-comparison) for more info).
 However, it can be difficult to work out what column is what, especially when there are a large number of rows (there is only one header column right at the top of the file), there are a large number of columns (there is no requirement of the columns being equal-spaced, and so you end up counting the commas from the left), and/or if there are empty fields (i.e. `,,`).